dt-alliances-workshops/claat-mockup/workshop-markdown/aws-lab2/README.md

 ### 💥 **TECHNICAL NOTE**

-One difference you will see is the a dynamic list for the backend services versions.
-We will refer to this again later in the labs.
+<i>One difference you will see is the a dynamic list for the backend services versions.
+We will refer to this again later in the labs.</i>

 ![image](img/lab2-app.png)